 Can a beneficiary be removed from a California irrevocable trust?
+California Probate Code §16060 protects the Beneficiary rights in California on irrevocable trusts.
+It states the trustee has a duty to keep the beneficiaries reasonably informed of the status of the probate process, and the beneficiary can enforce their rights by filing a probate court petition.
 An irrevocable Trust is one that cannot be changed.
 Generally, it can’t be revoked or amended in any way.
 Many times, a living Trust, or revocable Trust, will become irrevocable after one of your parents passes.
 There are also other types of Trusts that are irrevocable when they are created.
 Children’s Trusts, charitable Trusts, and the like are irrevocable from the start.

 Power of Appointment in California

 Once a California Trust becomes irrevocable, the Trust beneficiaries generally cannot be changed.
 That’s the good news.
 The bad news is that there are a few exceptions.
 The most common exception is called a “power of appointment.”
 A power of appointment grants a person the right to change the Trust beneficiaries.
 This occurs most often in Trusts created by married couples.
 The Trust may provide that upon the death of the first spouse, the Trust becomes irrevocable—cannot be changed or amended.
 But the surviving spouse is given the power to appoint the assets to any of the children he or she chooses and can even exclude some of the children.
 The power to appoint could also include people or entities outside the married couple’s children.
 It all depends on the Trust document.

 Powers of appointment can be narrow or broad-based on the purpose for having it in the first place.
 There are also tax implications to the type of appointment that is granted under the Trust document.
 But this article is not about taxes.
 It’s about changing beneficiaries.
 The point is, a power of appointment can change the beneficiaries even though the Trust cannot be amended.
 As a result, you must review your Trust document and determine whether anyone has the power to appoint Trust assets to someone other than you.